markuskruse/stl-librarian/README.md

 ## Usage

+1. Download the blend-file from latest release.
+Python script is already loaded.
 1. Open the blend-file in blender 2.8.
 1. You should see a text file at the bottom.
 Edit the path at the top of the file.
 1. source_dir should point to the directory where your STL-files are stored